chenlei-leng/chenlei-leng.github.io/_pages/teaching.md

 ### 🧑‍🏫 Supervision and Mentorship

-- Supervised numerous MSc dissertations in statistics, machine learning, and data science, guiding students from project design to final presentation.
+- Supervised numerous MSc dissertations in statistics, machine learning, and data science.

 ---

 ### 🧭 Teaching Philosophy

-I believe in **active learning** through hands-on exercises, real-world data applications, and an emphasis on critical thinking.
-My teaching aims to create an inclusive and supportive environment where all students feel encouraged to participate, challenge ideas, and achieve their full potential.
+I emphasize **active learning** through hands-on exercises and real-world data, fostering critical thinking in an inclusive and supportive environment.

 ---